This article has links to products and services we love, which we may make commission from.

 You will need transport to get to both.

-If you have time to take a West Coast road trip, definitely add the Ardnamurchan Peninsula to your itinerary for relaxed hikes, stunning beaches and crowd-free beauty spots.
+If you have time for a West Coast road trip, definitely add the Ardnamurchan Peninsula to your itinerary for relaxed hikes, stunning beaches, and crowd-free beauty spots.

-You can read all of our tips here, things to do in Ardnamurchan.
+You can read our tips here, things to do in Ardnamurchan.

 Isle of Mull Travel Information